opencast/opencast/docs/guides/admin/docs/configuration/episode-id-roles.md

 in the aforementioned configuration files.
 The endpoint will reindex only event ACLs.

-In case that you have custom actions configured, this will only work for the actions that were configured during the reindex of the Elasticsearch Index.
+In case you have custom actions configured, this will only work for the actions that were configured during the reindex of the Elasticsearch Index.
 If you later add custom actions, you will have to reindex again.